 Power Attorney: In 2012, the Fort Worth Business Press named Deputy Chief District Attorney Jack Strickland a “Power Attorney.”
 He was among 12 local attorneys and a federal district judge to receive the award, which is based on peer recognition, reputation and professional achievement.

 Governing Board of the Office of Violent Sex Offender Management: In March 2012, Deputy Chief District Attorney Christy Jack was reappointed by Gov. Rick Perry to the Governing Board of the Office of Violent Sex Offender Management.
 She is one of a three-member team tasked with overseeing the state’s most violent and dangerous sex offenders.
 Jack was the only prosecutor named to the board.

-Texas Forensic Science Commission: In November 2011, Deputy Chief District Attorney Richard Alpert was appointed by Gov. Rick Perry to the Texas Forensic Science Commission.
-Alpert, who has established himself as one of the country’s top DWI prosecutors, was one of four members appointed to the board.
+Texas Forensic Science Commission: In March 2014, Deputy Chief District Attorney Richard Alpert was re-appointed by Gov. Rick Perry to the Texas Forensic Science Commission.
+Alpert, who has established himself as one of the country’s top DWI prosecutors, was one of six members appointed to the board.
 The commission oversees professional conduct in forensic laboratories in Texas.

 The Department of Family and Protective Services Representative of the Year: In 2012, Assistant District Attorney Cindy Williams, who has worked in the Child Protective Services Unit for 13 years, was named the DFPS Representative of the Year by CASA of Tarrant County.
 This award is given to those on the front lines working with children and families who are in crisis due to abuse and neglect.

 Tarrant County Bar Association: In 2011, Assistant District Attorney Lisa Callaghan, who has been a Tarrant County prosecutor for more than 20 years, was elected to serve on the Bar Association’s Board of Directors.
 Her term ends in 2013.